 Vervain – moderates intense, driven behavior.
 Indicated with high-strung personalities, dogs that require large amounts of physical exercise and/or mental stimulation, as well as when the intensity of the negative behavior is particularly high.
-Combines well with Impatiens and Cherry Plum.
+Vervain typically combines well with Impatiens and Cherry Plum.

 Impatiens – excellent for moderating frustration-driven behaviors.
 Very useful for dogs that break out of confinement, even to the point of injury.
 In addition, Dr. Bach recommended Impatiens for “nerve conditions”, including physical trembling.

 Cherry Plum – indicated when there is a loss of control.
 This can be loss of bodily control (housetraining accidents that happen soon after the owner leaves, dogs that get “nervous diarrhea”, lose their anal glands, or urinate out of fear); or loss of emotional control (dogs that injure themselves breaking through crates, doors, or windows; dogs that destroy – not just chew – furniture, walls, personal items, etc. while the owner is away).

 Chestnut Bud – very useful for habitual and repetitive behaviors.
 Chestnut Bud can help any time the dog seems resistant to changing routines, and should be considered when there are self-harmful behaviors (use with White Chestnut).

 White Chestnut – restores a “calm mind”.
 Indicated for the dog whose internal worrying and fretting lead to self-harmful behaviors (see also Chestnut Bud) or externally destructive behaviors.